-If you are highly opinionated and radical about the value of protesting, this post will be a waste of your time as it will not do anything for you.
-However, if you are asking yourself why protesting is not really working as you hoped for, then you will find the answers and solutions here.
+People of different levels of consciousness have different tastes and different understandings of the same subject, which is why no writing can please everyone, including this one.
+If you are highly opinionated and radical about the perceived high value of protesting, this blog post will be a waste of your time as it will not do anything for you, especially it will not validate your beliefs.
+However, if you are asking yourself whether you should join the protesters or why protesting is not effective as you hoped for, then you will get the answers and solutions here.

 This post may be stepping on some toes, kicking off a spicy discussion, and raising all sorts of interesting questions about how loosely we can wear the garments of our various shifting and intersecting identities, and how difficult it can be to keep on moving through our sticking points into empathy, and what a gap there can be between our intentions and the effect we have on others.

 I am not even going to pretend not to see the hypocrisy of protesters (that is, frankly, a projection of my own hypocrisy).
 What I would really like to know is how those who wish others to change have changed themselves?
 Because, if you are protesting about pollution, for instance, then the question is what you yourself are doing about not polluting the Earth.
-Those clueless kids who got it wrong that pollution causes global warming, how many of them have actually stopped eating meat since the meat industry pollutes the planet the most?
+Those clueless kids who got it wrong that pollution causes global warming (it does but only to 1%; Earth warming is more due to solar magnetic surface cycles), how many of them have actually stopped eating meat since the meat industry pollutes the planet the most?
 And how many anti-pollution protestors have stopped using cars and airplanes?

 Everyone wants others to change their ways, but they don’t want to change their own ways about the same thing.
 How ridiculous is that!
 No wonder nothing changes.
 No wonder hypocrites have no power to change anything.
 Go ahead and take it personally.
 I sure did when friends at the Pro-Tibet rally gave me dirty looks and disapproving remarks for not joining the second time around (I got disillusioned after the first attempt).
 What do I know about Tibet to be the judge who is right or wrong about territorial claims!
 And did Tibetans show up for me and my folk when we needed support?
 No, they didn’t.
 I don’t have to be unsupportive as they were, but no judging on both sides, please.